Udon with teriyaki sauce

 1. Step 1:

-Prepare the ingredients.
-To cook udon noodles with vegetables and teriyaki sauce, we will need: actually, noodles, teriyaki sauce, bell pepper, carrots, garlic, vegetable oil, ground black pepper.
+Gather your ingredients.
+To make udon noodles with vegetables and teriyaki sauce you'll need: the noodles themselves, teriyaki sauce, a bell pepper, a carrot, garlic, vegetable oil, and ground black pepper.

 2. Step 2: